airbnb/lottie-android/README.md

 ![lottieVersion](https://maven-badges.herokuapp.com/maven-central/com.airbnb.android/lottie/badge.svg)

 Lottie 2.8.0 and above only supports projects that have been migrated to [androidx](https://developer.android.com/jetpack/androidx/).
 For more information, read Google's [migration guide](https://developer.android.com/jetpack/androidx/migrate).

+# Contributing

+Because development has started for Lottie Compose, Gradle, and the Android Gradle Plugin will be kept up to date with the latest canaries.
+This also requires  you to use Android Studio Canary builds.
+[Preview builds](https://developer.android.com/studio/preview) can be installed side by side with stable versions.